GSA/idmanagement.gov/_implement/distribute-fcpca.md

 1. Open _Configurator 2_ and click **File** > **New Profile**.
 1. On the **General** tab, enter a unique profile **Name** (for example, _FCPCA Profile_) and **Identifier** (for example, _FCPCA-0001_).
 1. On the **Certificates** tab, click **Configure**.
-1. Browse to and select your verified copy of the FCPCA root certificate.
+1. Browse to and select your verified copy of the FCPCAG2 root certificate.
 1. (_Optional_) Add additional agency-specific configurations or customizations.
 1. Click **File** > **Save** to save your profile to your preferred location.
 1. [Distribute the profile across your enterprise](#distribute-an-apple-configuration-profile).